Support to those with outstanding fines that are affected by River Murray flooding.

-If you disagree with the fine - eg because you didn't commit the offence - you should follow the procedures set out in the notice you received.
+If you disagree with the fine - eg because you didn't commit the offence - follow the procedures set out in the notice you received.

 If you don’t pay by the due date you will receive a reminder notice and a penalty may be added to the amount payable.

 If you still don't pay, the matter is passed on to the Fines Unit for follow-up action.
 At this stage, a further penalty will be added to the amount payable.
 You will receive a written notice in the post when this happens.

 Once a matter has been passed to the Fines Unit you can no longer make a payment to the issuing authority.

 Ways to pay - Fines Enforcement and Recovery Unit